torvalds/linux/Documentation/dev-tools/coccinelle.rst

 order logic of .cocciconfig reading.
 If using the kernel's coccicheck target, override any of the kernel's .coccicheck's settings using SPFLAGS.

-We help Coccinelle when used against Linux with a set of sensible default options for Linux with our own Linux .cocciconfig.
+We help Coccinelle when used against GNU/Linux with a set of sensible default options for GNU/Linux with our own GNU/Linux .cocciconfig.
 This hints to coccinelle that git can be used for ``git grep`` queries over coccigrep.
 A timeout of 200 seconds should suffice for now.